XereJay/exercise_08/README.md

 ### Task 3
-* In R, create a function `BreakPointSort()` to sort a permutation using breakpoints.
+* In R, create a function `BreakpointSort()` to sort a permutation using Breakpoint Sort.

 * Input:
     * A vector (permutation) of integers e.g. `5 1 4 3 7 8 9 2 6`.